zsiki/ls/doc/source/usersguide.rst

 The *Close* button closes the dialog window.

-This dialog can be used to overwrite existing coordinates in the coordinate list.
+This dialog can be used to overwrite existing coordinates in the coordinate list too.
 If you input an existing point, a warning will be displayed and you can deside whether to continue to store point.

 .. figure:: images/u12.png